Skip to content

 Amphora Restaurant offers delicious Mediterranean dishes such as the “Lamb Kleftiko,” a traditional Greek slow-cooked lamb dish.
 At Pyke ‘N’ Pommes, choosing one signature dish is hard.
 But if we must, then we recommend trying “The Pyke Special” —flaky, battered cod and pan-seared scallops, both cooked to perfection.
 Served with their golden, fluffy fries and homemade tartar sauce, it’s a true celebration of classic fish and chips done right.

-Lastly, at The Exchange, don’t miss out on their Lebanese-inspired menu featuring highlights like the flavorful Lamb Shawarma Wrap and refreshing Tabbouleh Salad.
+Lastly, at The Exchange, don’t miss out on their Lebanese-inspired menu featuring highlights like the flavourful Lamb Shawarma Wrap and refreshing Tabbouleh Salad.

-The atmosphere and ambience of the top restaurants in Derry are truly unforgettable.
+The atmosphere and ambience of the top restaurants in Derry are truly unforgettable and provide perfect opportunities for content creation.
 From cosy and intimate settings to trendy and modern vibes, each restaurant offers a unique experience for diners.

-Walled City Brewery has a rustic charm with its exposed brick walls and brewery equipment on display.
-Browns Bonds Hill exudes elegance with its stylish decor and sophisticated lighting.
+Walled City Brewery has a rustic charm with its exposed brick walls and historic equipment on display – elements that photograph beautifully for social media.
+Browns Bonds Hill exudes elegance with its stylish decor and sophisticated lighting, offering professional-quality backdrops for food photography.

-Amphora Restaurant creates a warm and welcoming atmosphere with its Mediterranean-inspired interior.
-Pyke ‘N’ Pommes is a great local eatery with a friendly atmosphere, perfect for a casual night out with friends.
+Amphora Restaurant creates a warm and welcoming atmosphere with its Mediterranean-inspired interior that makes for vibrant, colourful imagery.
+Pyke ‘N’ Pommes is a great local eatery with a friendly atmosphere, perfect for capturing authentic moments of local dining culture.

-Derry~Londonderry has a range of attractions and activities to offer visitors.
-For history lovers, the famous Derry City Walls provide panoramic city views.
+Derry~Londonderry has a range of attractions and activities to offer visitors, making it easy to create a full itinerary around your dining experiences.
+For history lovers, the famous Derry City Walls provide panoramic city views and perfect photo opportunities.
 The Tower Museum is also worth a visit, with its exhibits on Derry’s rich history.

 Nature lovers can explore the beautiful Peace Bridge and stroll along the River Foyle.
 If you want to grab a quick bite away from fancy restaurants, check out the Walled City Market for local produce and artisanal goods.